telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/faq.md

 The `ToDataSourceResult` extension method has an overload which accepts the `ModelState` as parameter.
 That overload serializes any model state errors in the JSON response and the `error` event of the DataSource is raised.

-The example below demonstrates how to display model state errors.
+The following example demonstrates how to display model state errors.

 ###### Example